kubeflow/kubeflow/kubeflow/application/README.md

 The above script will result in an application that can be viewed in the GCP Marketplace (GKE console -> Kubernetes Engine -> Applications)

-The application would look like the visual below
+The application will look like below

 ![GCP Kubeflow Application](./docs/kubeflow_application.png "GCP Kubeflow Application")